Four Realities Leaders Must Face as They Tackle Larger Roles

 But, as my workload evolved and conditions changed, there came times when my formula wasn’t working like it had before.
 In fact, not only was it not working, it seemed to be creating more issues and stress for me, my staff and really everyone who crossed my path.
 As I fought through it time and time again, the advice I heard only frustrated me more.
 One common theme was… ‘What got you here won’t get you there.’
 When I first heard this, I took it to mean that I needed to learn additional new skills and strategies.
 Just like every other new situation I encountered before, I thought.

 Thinking and Working Differently

 Ultimately, I discovered that they were not talking about new skills and strategies.
 This principle was about thinking and working differently.
 For many years, my success came from learning (adding) new skills and improving my existing work habits.
-Now, time had come to replace and reset my work habits.
-And at each new level and in each different role, it became more and more important to shift my strategies.
+Now, time had come to replace and reset my way of looking at things and my work habits.
+And at each new level and in each different role, it became more and more important to shift my strategies and my mindset.
 For 20 years now, I’ve continued to study and practice how to think and work smarter so I can increase my results and satisfaction in everything I do.
-I’ve spent the last 4 years working with others to help them do the same.
+I’ve spent the last several years working with others to help them do the same.
 Over time, I’ve discovered that there are four realities that every key leader needs to fully embrace if he or she wants to achieve the highest levels of success in any new, changing and constantly evolving situation.

 Reality #1: You Can’t Get to Everything